RifkiCS29/RifkiCS29/README.md

 # Flutter | Mobile Developer 👋

-I am mobile developer with 3+ years experiences implement Flutter with clean architecture and unit testing.
-I have been actively involved in Android and iOS development with Flutter, successfully created user friendly and innovative mobile applications for both platforms.
-My proficiency in Scrum and Agile methodologies has allowed me to efficiently manage projects, collaboration, adaptability, and customer oriented throughout the development process.
+I am a Mobile Developer with over 3 years of experience specializing in Flutter, clean architecture, and unit testing.
+I have successfully developed innovative and user-friendly mobile applications for Android and iOS platforms, delivering high-performance applications according user needs.
+My skills include state managements, API integration, responsive UI design, and performance optimization.
+With expertise in building scalable and maintainable codebases, I applied Scrum and Agile methodologies to ensure efficient project management, collaboration, and adaptability.
+Passionate about creating impactful digital experiences, I excel in aligning technical solutions with business goals while maintaining a customer-oriented approach throughout the development lifecycle.

 # Github Performance Overall